dinhomathias/Amc/Arbitrary-callback_data.md

 The Telegrams Bot API only accepts strings with length up to 64 bytes as `callback_data` for `InlineKeyboardButtons`, which sometimes is quite a limitation.

-With PTB you are able, to pass *any* object as `callback_data`.
+With PTB, you are able to pass *any* object as `callback_data`.
 This is achieved by storing the object in a cache and passing a unique identifier for that object to Telegram.
 When a `CallbackQuery` is received, the id in the `callback_data` is replaced with the stored object.
 To use this feature, set the parameter `arbitrary_callback_data` for your `Updater` or `ext.Bot` instance to `True`.
 The cache that holds the stored data has limited size (more details on memory usage below).
 If the cache is full and objects from a new `lnlineKeyboardMarkup` need to be stored, it will discard the data for the least recently used keyboard.

 This means two things for you: